GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Audience and purpose

 The [Currency Report][CurrencyReport] is provided for the public and also for internal stakeholders.
-External auditors can use it to verify that DEA is meeting their performance targets.
+External auditors can use it to verify that DEA is meeting its performance targets.
 Internally, we use it for our annual reporting practices.

 ## Financial year reporting cycle